-World News Mod
+World News Mod (Cosmetic)

 One of the things HOI4 lacks is the view of how the general population fares when the world is in turmoil.
 World News brings back the newspaper feature of Victoria II, giving a glimpse into the life of the average person during wartime.
 There are some recycled items from Victoria II, but this mod goes a ways towards breaking up the monotony of the early game slog where all you can do is wait for foci to finish and factories to be built.

-How to Mod Hearts of Iron 4
+How to mod Hearts of Iron 4

-Here are some tips for first-timers:
+Here are some tips on how to mod HOI4: